 Do I have to pay to join your fleet?
 Absolutely not.
 If anyone tries to charge you to be in an HMA Public Mining Fleet, please reach out Winston Enderas as that is a major violation of our rules.
-That being said, you are certainly welcome to donate to your bosmang, if you feel so inclined.
+That being said, tips are always encouraged to offset the time and expense of running boosts and compression.

 Do I get paid to be in your fleet?
 That is up to you.
 As of right now, our enforcers are strictly volunteers.
 However, for our miners we do offer a lucrative ore buyback program.

 How do I sell my ore to you?
-Detailed information on our Ore Buyback program can be found in our Standard Operating Procedures.
+Detailed information on our Ore Buyback program can be found in our in-game channel HMA Buyback.